felx/nimbus-jose-jwt-wiki/JWS with HMAC protection.md

 It demonstrates how to create and verify JSON Web Signature (JWS) protected objects.
 In this case the payload is a simple "Hello, world!" string but can also be a JSON string or a BASE64 encoded binary array.

+The Nimbus JOSE+JWT library supports all standard MAC-based algorithms.
+They have the following JWS algorithm identifiers:

+* JWSAlgorithm.HS256 - HMAC with SHA-256
+* JWSAlgorithm.HS384 - HMAC with SHA-384
+* JWSAlgorithm.HS512 - HMAC with SHA-512

 Note that MAC protection requires producer and recipient to posses a shared secret, negotiated through some out-of-band mechanism before the JWS object is communicated.